-- What aspect of our community life are we trying to celebrate or transform, and why is that important? - Howare we trying to achieve this, and why is that the best strategy? - Howwill we know we are succeeding; what data will provide us evidence, so we can improve the work and demonstrate its accomplishment to others?
+- What aspect of our community life are we trying to celebrate or transform, and why is that important? - How are we trying to achieve this, and why is that the best strategy? - How will we know we are succeeding; what data will provide us evidence, so we can improve the work and demonstrate its accomplishment to others?

 The commonly derived answers to these concerns create shared overarching project objectives and goals.
 In addition, Roadside asks each partner to offer individual goals for an initiative.
-For example, by knowing that a public agency hopes to build its reputation among local legislators by supporting the project, project partners can better understand certain aspects of the agency's behavior and look for ways to help them achieve their individual goal.
-In a word, Roadside asks that all stakeholders involved in a community cultural development initiative be transparent with their partners about all the aims of their engagement-to lay their cards on the table and trust the group to respect their intentions.
+For example, by knowing that a public agency hopes to build its reputation among local legislators by supporting an initiative, project partners can better understand certain aspects of that organization's behavior and look for ways to help its representatives achieve their individual goal.
+In a word, Roadside asks that all stakeholders involved in a CCD initiative be transparent with their collaborators about all the aims of their engagement-to lay their cards on the table and trust the group to respect their intentions.

-Program design is determined by a project's focus, separating what is known from what is unknown, and discerning the difference between causes and effects, root and branch.
+Program design is determined by a project's focus, separating what is known from what is unknown and discerning the difference between causes and effects, root and branch.
 Having agreed on a point of departure, the partners can proceed thereafter in an orderly fashion, relying on manageable cycles of action and assessment to learn together.
-At that point, too, the participating stakeholders can agree on their individual roles and responsibilities along with various common and individual goals and yet to be addressed concerns.
+At that point, too, the participating stakeholders can agree on their individual roles and responsibilities along with various common and individual goals and yet-to-be-addressed concerns.
 Such documentation is updated as the project unfolds and is made available to all partners for guidance as efforts proceed.

 If the cycles of action and assessment are producing learning among those engaged (generating knowledge, developing skills, altering attitudes, changing behaviors), the stakeholders can expect that their plan of work will evolve as the work proceeds.
 Flexibility is an important value.
 This willingness to rethink and reconfigure action plans does not absolve the partners of accountability to outside stakeholders or of the important need to develop and follow strategic roadmaps.
 Nonetheless, those engaged should demonstrate a readiness, indeed a desire, to revisit and reorient the strategies they are following, as new evidence is uncovered and fresh ideas are generated.
-As the CCD project gains momentum, Roadside's members pay greater attention to when they should lead and when they should follow community members' lead.
+As a CCD project gains momentum, Roadside's members pay greater attention to when they should lead and when they should follow community members' lead.

-Overall, Roadside's CCD method rests on five broad principles:
+Overall, Roadside's community cultural development method rests on five broad principles:

-- Active participation; - Partnerships and collaborations involving an inclusive range of community organizations; - Local leadership; - Knowing when to lead and when to follow; and - Engagement over the course of at least two years.
+- active participation; - partnerships and collaborations involving an inclusive range of community organizations; - local leadership: - knowing when to lead and when to follow; and - engagement during the course of at least two years.